careerbuilder/DataScienceAPIDocumentation/SchoolNormalization.md

 #Response Information

-The response returns a data node which contains a list of normalized schools.
+The response returns a single data node which contains a list of normalized schools.
 These normalized schools are ordered by the confidence score.
+Each normalized shool has a normalized school name (string), a unique ID (string), a country (string), and a confidence (double).
+Confidence scores range from 0.0 to 2.0.

 #Versioning